GuntisTreulands/Check-UDID/README.md

 Check UDIDs in .ipa file (Perl script)
 ===

-A possibility to print out in console all UDID's that are assigned to corresponding .ipa file.
-Or - provide a UDID and it will also notify if provided UDID is found between printed out UDID's.
+A possibility to print out in console all UDIDs that are assigned to corresponding .ipa file.
+Or - provide a UDID and it will also notify if provided UDID is found between printed out UDIDs.